-Food Processing for Urban Gardeners provides the necessary skills to harvest, prepare and preserve food from urban gardens.
+Gain the necessary skills to harvest, prepare and preserve food from urban gardens.
 Learn the theory, practices and principles to store, can, dry and freeze the harvest.
 Current food safety guidelines and requirements are emphasized.

-Designed for urban community gardeners, co-operative associations, municipal planners and environmental advocates wishing to identify the potentials and constraints for gardens in the urban environment.
+This course is designed for urban community gardeners, co-operative associations, municipal planners and environmental advocates wishing to identify the potentials and constraints for gardens in the urban environment.

-- Select produce best suited for home food processing and preservation;
+- Select produce best suited for home food processing and preservation

-- Develop a basic HACCP plan for home processing of fruits and vegetables;
+- Develop a basic HACCP plan for home processing of fruits and vegetables

-- Apply CFIA food safety guidelines to your own home food preservation work.
+- Apply CFIA food safety guidelines to your own home food preservation work

 - Introduction to Food Processing Basics

 - Food Canning

 |Introduce Yourself Discussion||2%|

 Please note that the course assessment is subject to change.

 Applies Towards the Following Certificates